lxmliu2002/lxmliu2002.github.io/_pages/about.md

 *2025.09*: &nbsp;👋 I am leaving [Ant Group](https://www.antgroup.com/)'s [Cryptology Lab](https://antcplab.github.io/) after a great internship.

-*2025.08*: &nbsp;🎉🎉 My research has been officially registered with the China Copyright Protection Center.
-And the technology has been deployed and applied by the Cybersecurity Defense Unit of the Shanghai Public Security Bureau, achieving practical effectiveness in real-world operations.
-Congratulations and thank you to all collaborators and mentors!
+*2025.08*: 🎉🎉 My research has been officially registered with the China Copyright Protection Center, and the technology has been successfully deployed by a cybersecurity unit, achieving tangible results in real-world applications.
+Many thanks to all collaborators and mentors for their invaluable support and guidance!

 *2025.08*: &nbsp;🎉🎉 After communicating with GitHub's support team for a full month, the website has finally been restored!